YaNesyTortiK/TimetableManager/README.md

 ![CarouselInterface](https://github.com/YaNesyTortiK/MyGlobalAssets/blob/main/CarouselInterface.png?raw=true)

     * The image will be resized to fit the interface (while maintaining the aspect ratio)
-    * To go to the next picture, click on the right side of the picture
+    * To go to the next picture, click on the right side of the picture (if the interactive carousel is activated)
-    * To go to the previous picture, click on the left side of the picture
+    * To go to the previous picture, click on the left side of the picture (if the interactive carousel is activated)
-    * To exit the interface, click on the dark part around
+    * To exit the interface, click on the dark part around (or anywhere if the interactive carousel is activated)

 2. Директория с файлами - (directory with files) the folder where all the pictures that will be shown are stored (by default `data/carousel/`).